boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 In the :guilabel:`Reference` dialog, you can select either a :guilabel:`Branch` head (the most recent commit in a branch), a :guilabel:`tag` (a name given to a particular commit) or a :guilabel:`commit` directly.
-Click :guilabel:`OK` and the selected commit will be set in the :guilabel:`Comparison Viewer`.
+Click :guilabel:`OK`.
+The selected commit will be set in the :guilabel:`Comparison Viewer`.

 Exporting changes introduced by a commit ........................................